BradKentAllen/schedule-machine/schedule_machine/README.md

 * timer is run every 100 milliseconds (.1 seconds), referred to as a poll.
 * threading is used to give the 'every poll' timers priority
   * 'every poll' timers run sequentially in the primary thread.
 As such, they are a blocker.
 If the total process time for all  'every poll' timers exceeds 100 milliseconds then it will push out the primary thread.
 Eventually it will miss a poll and less than 10 polls will occur in a second.
-  * All other timers are run in a separate thread.
-A thread lock limits these timers to a single thread.
-If the chrono_thread (all non-every poll timers) is still running when a second chrono_thread is called, the second one will be ignored.
+  * All other timers are run in two separate threads.
+One has timers that are called every second.
+All other timers are in a second thread.
+Thread locks limits these timers to a single thread.
+If the every second thread is running when the next every second is called, the next one will be ignored.
+The same is true for the thread with all other timers.
+  * Every second timers operate much like every poll.
+So if they total to more than a second in operation time, the next every second action will be ignored.
+Since python does not parallel process, these timers will affect each other across the threads.